facebook/wdt/README.md

 ## Design philosophy/Overview

 Goal:
-Lowest possible total transfer time - and when not using self imposed resource limits to be only hardware limited (disc or network bandwidth not latency) and as efficient as possible (low CPU/memory/resources utilization)
+Lowest possible total transfer time -  to be only hardware limited (disc or network bandwidth not latency) and as efficient as possible (low CPU/memory/resources utilization)

-We are trying to keep dependencies minimal in order to maximize portability and ensure smallest binary size.
-A side benefit is to minimize compile time.
+We keep dependencies minimal in order to maximize portability and ensure a small binary size.
+As a bonus, this also minimizes compile time.

-We aren't using exceptions for performance and because using exceptions would makes it harder to reason about the control flow of the library.
+We aren't using exceptions for performance reasons and because using exceptions would make it harder to reason about the control flow of the library.
-We also believe WDT library is easier to integrate as a result.
-To some extent our philosophy is to write moderately structured and encapsultated C code as opposed to using every feature of C++.
+We also believe the WDT library is easier to integrate as a result.
+Our philosophy is to write moderately structured and encapsulated C code as opposed to using every feature of C++.

-We try to minimize the number of system calls which is one of the reason we are using blocking thread IOs, we can maximize system throughput because at any given point some threads are reading while others are writing and data is buffered on both paths keeping each subsystem busy while minimizing kernel to user space switches.
+We try to minimize the number of system calls, which is one of the reasons we are using blocking thread IOs.
+We can maximize system throughput because at any given point some threads are reading while others are writing, and data is buffered on both paths - keeping each subsystem busy while minimizing kernel to userspace switches.

 ## Example

-While WDT is essentially a library, we also have a small command line tool which we use for tests and is useful standalone - a more complete example is in "wcp.sh" which installs as "wcp" but here is a quick example:
+While WDT is primarily a library, we also have a small command line tool which we use for tests and which is useful by itself.
+Here is a quick example:

 Receiver side: (starts the server indicating destination directory)